 Trustworthy companies manage bias transparently.

-B Corps operate in this sphere by making it clear up front that they base their philosophy first on ethics, and then on profit.
+B Corps operate in this sphere by making it clear up front that their philosophy is a balance of ethics and profit.

 To quote from the B Corp website: